superlinked/VectorHub/docs/articles/semantic_search_news.md

 business_news = pd.read_json(DATASET_URL, convert_dates=True).head(NROWS)
 ```

-...then turn the current index into a column called "id", and convert the date column into unix timestamps (in seconds).
+...then turn the current index into a column ("id"), and convert the date column into unix timestamps (in seconds).

 ```python
 # we are going to need an id column